Multigrade Neural Network Approximation: Introduction

-where \(\Phi_{m-1}\) denotes the approximation obtained from the first \(m-1\) grades.
+where \(\Phi_{k-1}\) denotes the approximation obtained from the first \(k-1\) grades.
 Once trained, the approximation is updated by

-Thus, each grade solves a well-defined subproblem: \(T_m\) extracts new features based on all preceding transformations, and \(g_m\) fits the current residual using these features.
-A detailed algorithmic formulation of this grade-wise optimization procedure is provided in Section~\ref{sec:mgdl-framework}.
+Thus, each grade solves a well-defined subproblem: \(T_k\) extracts new features based on all preceding transformations, and \(g_k\) fits the current residual using these features.
+MGDL adopts a stage-wise learning strategy, where each grade searches and optimizes only within a relatively low-complexity parameter (hypothesis) space; see Figure~\ref{fig:MGDL_training_path} for an illustration of this grade-wise training process.
+This design keeps each optimization step simple and interpretable, while raising a central theoretical issue about its overall approximation capability.
+The main goal of this work is to show that, under appropriate assumptions, MGDL’s grade-wise training produces an approximation error that decreases monotonically and converges to zero as the number of grades tends to infinity.
+A detailed algorithmic formulation of this grade-wise optimization procedure is provided in Section~\ref{sec:mgdl-algorithm}.